lhzcode/es10-cn/functions-classes.md

 2. If ArrowParameters Contains symbol is true, return true.
 3. Return ConciseBody Contains symbol.

-> NOTE Normally, Contains does not look inside most function forms.
+> 注 Normally, Contains does not look inside most function forms.
 However, Contains is used to detect new.target, this, and super usage within an ArrowFunction.

 ```
 ArrowParameters : CoverParenthesizedExpressionAndArrowParameterList